Douglas County, Oregon: Economy

 Almost the entire watershed of the Umpqua River lies within the boundaries of Douglas County.
 The heavily timbered county contains nearly 1.8 e6acre of commercial forest lands and one of the oldest stands of old growth timber in the world.
 Approximately 25–30% of the labor force is employed in the forest products industry.
 Agriculture, mainly field crops, orchards, and livestock (particularly sheep ranching), is also important to the economy of the county.
 The land of Douglas County is roughly half-publicly and half-privately owned.

-The post-Prohibition wine industry in Oregon began with Richard Somer planting Hillcrest Vineyard at the south end of the Umpqua Valley in 1961.
+The post-Prohibition wine industry in Oregon began with Richard Sommer planting HillCrest Vineyard at the south end of the Umpqua Valley in 1961.
 The Umpqua Valley wine appellation lies entirely within Douglas county.

 Nickel has been refined at Riddle since 1954.
 There is a significant federal presence in the region; the Forest Service and Bureau of Land Management administer more than 50% of the county's land.

-As of 2015, the top ten private employers in the county were:
+As of 2015, the top ten private employers in the county were as follows: